guziy/pylibrmn/README.md

 Example
 =======

-This is an example we worked through with Kamel.
+This is an example we've worked through with Kamel.

     In [5]: r = RPN("mean_TEMP")